Hwang Jang-yop: Defection

-After his defection, Hwang's wife back in North Korea died by suicide, and one of his daughters died under mysterious circumstances by falling off a truck; his other children, a daughter and a son, as well his grandchildren, are thought to have been sent to labour camps.
-After his arrival in South Korea, he became a harsh critic of North Korea, publishing over 12 books and treatises, many of which accused Kim Jong-il of "betraying Juche and building feudalism instead of socialism", and used his position as chairman of the Unification Policy Research Institute to spread his message.
+After his defection, Hwang's wife back in North Korea died by suicide, and one of his daughters died under mysterious circumstances by falling off a truck; his other children, a daughter and a son, as well as his grandchildren, are sometimes speculated to have been sent to prison.
+After his arrival in South Korea, he became a harsh critic of North Korea, publishing over 12 books and treatises, many of which accused Kim Jong Il of "betraying Juche and building feudalism instead of socialism", and used his position as chairman of the Unification Policy Research Institute to spread his message.
 However, under the Sunshine Policy of president Kim Dae-jung, who took office in 1998, Hwang found himself increasingly marginalised; in November 2000, he was removed from the chairmanship of the Unification Policy Research Institute, leading him to complain that the South Korean government wanted him to stay quiet so as not to upset the North.

-Hwang contributed to the Daily NK, an online newspaper set up by South Koreans with North Korean staff.
+Hwang contributed to the Daily NK, an online newspaper funded by U.S. state funded NGOs with staff in South Korea and China.
 He described his feelings surrounding the defection in the paper.

 In April 2010, the South Korean National Intelligence Service announced that it had arrested two North Korean agents who had allegedly been sent to assassinate Hwang.
 The two agents had reportedly trained for four years in preparation for their mission.
 They had posed as defectors, but were discovered during questioning by South Korean authorities.
 They claimed that they would receive assistance from North Korean sympathisers in the South, but refused to give any names when questioned.
 Hwang commented on the assassination attempt, "Death is just death.
-There is no difference from dying of old age or being killed by Kim Jong-il."
+There is no difference from dying of old age or being killed by Kim Jong Il."
 In June 2010, South Korea sentenced the two would-be assassins to 10 years in prison.